HC1807/Password-Strength-Analysis-Tool/README.md

-# PASSWORD STRENGTH CHECKER
-A Password Strength Checker is a tool designed to assess a password's quality and security level.
-It provides feedback on how resistant a password is to being guessed or cracked using common attack methods, such as brute force or dictionary attacks
-This project is a Python-based Password Strength Checker tailored to enhance security.
-It provides users with instant feedback on their password strength while creating or updating account credentials.
-The tool evaluates passwords against specific security policies and general best practices to help users create strong, secure passwords.

-# Features
+# Password strength checker

-Provides instant feedback on password strength, rated as Weak, Moderate, or Strong.

-Ensures the password meets a minimum length requirement (default: 8 characters).
-Encourages users to create longer passwords for added security.

-Validates the presence of:
-Uppercase letters (e.g., A-Z).
-Lowercase letters (e.g., a-z).
-Numbers (e.g., 0-9).
-Special characters (e.g., @, #, $, %).
-Highlights missing components and provides suggestions.
-Pattern Detection

-Identifies weak patterns like sequential characters (e.g., "12345" or "abcdef").
-Flags repeated characters (e.g., "aaaaaa").
-Dictionary and Common Password Check

-Detects dictionary words and common passwords (e.g., "password123").
-Uses a pre-defined list of commonly used or compromised passwords.
-Breach Check (Optional)

-Integrates with external databases (e.g., "Have I Been Pwned?") to detect previously leaked passwords.
-Entropy Calculation

-Measures the randomness and unpredictability of the password.
-Provides an estimate of how resistant the password is to brute force attacks.
-Customizable Policies

-Allows customization of password policies, such as minimum length, required character types, and banned patterns.
-User-Friendly Output

-Displays clear, actionable feedback to improve password strength.
-Cross-Platform Compatibility

-Can run on any platform with Python installed (Windows, macOS, Linux).
+A password strength checker is a tool that evaluates the security level of a password based on various criteria, such as length, complexity, and predictability.
+It helps users create stronger passwords by providing feedback on weaknesses and suggesting improvements.

 # How it works

- # check_password_strength(password)

-Purpose: Checks the password's strength and returns a descriptive result.

-# Steps:
-Initialize a Score:
-It starts with a score of 0 that increases as the password meets certain criteria.

-Check Password Length:

-If the password is at least 8 characters long, add 1 to the score.
-If not, print a message: "Password should be at least 8 characters long."

-# char.isdigit()
-Check for Digits:
-Uses any # (char.isdigit() for char in password) to determine if the password contains at least one digit.
-If true, add 1 to the score.

-# char.islower()
-Check for Lowercase Letters:
-Uses any # (char.islower() for char in password) to check for lowercase letters.
-If true, add 1 to the score.

-# char.isupper()
-Check for Uppercase Letters:
-Uses any # (char.isupper() for char in password) to check for uppercase letters.
-If true, add 1 to the score.

-Determine Strength:
-Based on the total score:
-4: "Strong Password"
-3: "Medium Strength Password"
-<3: "Weak Password"

- # main()

-Purpose: Entry point of the script for user interaction.
-Steps:
-Prompts the user to input a password.
-Calls the check_password_strength function with the user-provided password.
-Prints the result returned by the function.
-Execution Block:

-# if __name__ == "__main__":
-Ensures the script runs only when executed directly (not when imported as a module).
-Calls the main() function to start the program.
+* Length Check – Longer passwords are generally stronger.
+* Character Variety – Use of uppercase, lowercase, numbers, and special characters increases strength.
+* Common Patterns Detection – Avoids weak passwords like "123456" or "password".
+* Dictionary Attack Prevention – Checks against common words and leaked passwords.

-# code
+# Code
     def check_password_strength(password):
     # Initial score
     score = 0

     # Check length
     if len(password) >= 8:
     score += 1
     else:
     print("Password should be at least 8 characters long.")

     # Check if it contains digits
     if any(char.isdigit() for char in password):
     score += 1

         # Check if it contains lowercase letters
         if any(char.islower() for char in password):
     score += 1

         # Check if it contains uppercase letters
     if any(char.isupper() for char in password):
     score += 1

     Determine password strength
     if score == 4:
     return "Strong Password"
     elif score == 3:
     return "Medium Strength Password"
     else:
     return "Weak Password"
     def main():
     password = input("Enter your password: ")
     result = check_password_strength(password)
     print(result)